 Tontonoz studies how genes are regulated in response to lipid metabolism.
 He has researched ways to slow the process of metabolism or speed it up.

-“At its hear, obesity is a disorder of energy balance, and type 2 diabetes is a disorder of lipid, or fat, metabolism.”
+“At its essence, obesity is a disorder of energy balance, and type 2 diabetes is a disorder of lipid, or fat, metabolism.”

 - Dr. Peter Tontonoz